ranja-sarkar/DecisionTree/README.md

 -------

-Isolation Forest is one decision tree algorithm for anomaly detection in data.
-Based on the assumption of unsupervised learning, most inflowing data are normal and only a minor percentage is anomalous.
+**Isolation Forest is one decision tree algorithm for anomaly detection in data.**

-Unsupervised methods do not depend on labeled training data.
-Apart from isolation forest, examples of unsupervised learning algorithms are k-means clustering, one-class SVM, autoencoders.
+It's an unsupervised learning (unlabeled training data) algorithm that assumes most inflowing data are normal and only a minor percentage is anomalous.

 In Isolation Forest, randomly sub-sampled data is processed based on randomly selected features.
 The samples that travel deeper into the tree are less likely to be outliers as they require more cuts to isolate.